-All reported or witnessed cases of discrimination, harassment or bullying will be investigated.
+All reported or witnessed cases of discrimination, harassment, bullying, restraint, seclusion, or teacher misconduct will be investigated.
 Upon investigation, the School will take action in substantiated cases.
 Depending on the circumstances, the response may range from a reprimand to dismissal for a student, and legal authorities will be notified as required by law.
 Privacy policies may preclude the school from sharing the specific actions that were taken.